Singularities of free group character varieties: Character Varieties

 \subsection{Examples}

-We use the results in Section \ref{fibration} and the theorems from \cite{FlLa} to describe the homeomorphism types of the examples known to be manifolds possibly with boundary.
+We use the results in Section \ref{fibration} and the theorems from \cite{FlLa} to describe the homeomorphism types of the examples of $G$-character varieties of $\F_r$ known to be manifolds with boundary.
 Let $\overline{B}_n$ denote a closed real ball of indicated dimension, and let $\{*\}$ denote the space consisting of one point.